Are you a Comms Director or Head of Internal Comms?

 It will be held in London, and led by me.
 Your investment is £599 +VAT and the day will run from 9am – 4.30pm.

 Even if you’ve been working in Comms for 20 or 30 years, it will provide you with the space, time and opportunity to check your thinking, learn something new and meet peers.

-I find Masterminds useful to help me in my work and invite you to experience this one on Monday 3 June 2019.
+I find Masterminds useful to help me in my work and invite you to experience one with me.